LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

-When the source code is copied to the local repository, ~/dev/LibreCAD/, it can be compiled with the following commands:
+Extract the contents of the source code zip file, "LibreCAD-master.zip", to a build directory (e.g ~/dev/LibreCAD).
+Once the source code has been extracted compiled it with the following commands:

 ::